TheRojam/pretix/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under a MIT License.

 ## Author Information